AutoParams/AutoParams/README.md

 }
 ```

-If you decorates your test method with `org.javaunit.autoparams.mockito.MockitoCustomizer`, then `@AutoSource` will generate values for parameters of interfaces and abstract classes using Mockito.
+If you decorates your test method with `autoparams.mockito.MockitoCustomizer`, then `@AutoSource` will generate values for parameters of interfaces and abstract classes using Mockito.

 In the following example, the argument `stub` is generated using Mockito by `MockitoCustomizer` and the parameter `stub` is decorated with the `@Fix` annotation so it is injected to the object `sut`.